 The OMT Division has a long-standing collaboration with the European Group for Organization Studies (EGOS).
-Their chairperson participates to our executive committee meetings, and our PDW chair has the pleasure of participating to the preparatory meeting of their Annual Colloquium (a weekend in Naples in the end of January?
+Their chairperson participates in our executive committee meetings, and our PDW chair has the pleasure of participating in the preparatory meeting of their Annual Colloquium (a weekend in Naples in the end of January?
 Life could be worse…).

 But the most important job of the PDW chair, as representative of OMT at EGOS is to organize the Meet the OMT Reception at their annual conference!

 This year, the annual EGOS colloquium will take place on July 7-9, in the beautiful city of Naples (http://www.egosnet.org/).
 Think sun, think breath-taking views, think unrivalled food, and … oh yes, inspiring academic conversations too…